 |Pricing||Open Source – free.Commerce – $22.000 per year||Free of charge|

-Which is better Magento or WordPress plugin WooCommerce?
+Which is better: Magento or WordPress plugin WooCommerce?
 At the end of the day, it is up to you to decide whether WooCommerce or Magento is the best option for your ecommerce business.
-There are different disadvantages and advantages of using Magento and WooCommerce in terms of usability, scalability, SEO, performance, security, hosting, and customization
+Generally, it’s not about what you require today, but more about if you plan to scale in the next two to six years, as re-platforming can cost a pretty penny.

 WooCommerce is a perfect fit for small businesses that are looking for a flexible, cost-effective, and user-friendly solution.
 Its smooth integration with WordPress allows ecommerce businesses that are already using WordPress to start selling right away.